mistenes/mikegyesulet-revive-2025/README.md

 - `src/services/*` – local storage backed services replacing Supabase
 - `src/data/default*.ts` – bilingual seed content and news used on first load
-- `render.yaml` – Render blueprint with static site + API + Postgres resources
+- `render.yaml` – Render blueprint with a single web service plus Postgres

 Feel free to adapt these services once the Render API is available.